-Have you noticed that more and more adults are looking for orthodontic solutions these days?
+These days more and more adults are looking for orthodontic solutions and the different types of braces for adults.

 If you’re an adult thinking of getting braces, you’ve probably got a few questions and concerns.
 While traditional metal braces are still a great option, there are other types of braces for adults that make getting straight teeth a breeze.

-Let’s take a closer look at the main types so you can make the right choice.
+Let’s take a closer look at the main types of braces so you can make the right choice.

 Metal braces have been with us for some time, but they’ve come on a lot.
 No longer are they conspicuous ‘railroad tracks’.
 Now they’re more discreet and aesthetically pleasing, with smaller brackets.